filecoin-project/fvm-specs/07-errors.md

 ## Exit Codes

-Exit codes are codes that are returned when an actor exits, and finally appear on-chain.
+Exit codes are numeric int32 codes that are returned when an actor exits both successfully and in error.
+Exit codes appear on-chain inside the message receipt, and therefore form part of consensus.

 ### System Exit Codes